jmayalag/prifi/README.md

 This repository implements PriFi, an anonymous communication protocol with provable traffic-analysis resistance and small latency suitable for wireless networks.
 PriFi provides a network access mechanism for protecting members of an organization who access the Internet while on-site (via privacy-preserving WiFi networking) and while off-site (via privacy-preserving virtual private networking or VPN).
 The small latency cost is achieved by leveraging the client-relay-server topology common in WiFi networks.
 The main entities of PriFi are: relay, trustee server (or Trustees), and clients.
 These collaborate to implement a Dining Cryptographer's network ([DC-nets](https://en.wikipedia.org/wiki/Dining_cryptographers_problem)) that can anonymize the client upstream traffic.
 The relay is a WiFi router that can process normal TCP/IP traffic in addition to running our protocol.

 For an extended introduction, please check our [website](https://lbarman.ch/prifi/).

 For more details about PriFi, please check our [WPES 2016 paper](http://www.cs.yale.edu/homes/jf/PriFi-WPES2016.pdf).

 **Warning: This software is experimental and still under development.
 Do not use it yet for security-critical purposes.
 Use at your own risk!**

 ## Getting PriFi

-PriFi is coded in Go.
-At some point, we will distribute binaries, but for now you will have to compile it.

 ### Prerequisite